pebbe/flexgo/README.md

 those that should never be changed.
 A scanner is an object you create with `NewScanner()` and then you call its `Lex()` method.

-To pass in extra variables, define the type of `YYcontext` in the header, and do:
+To pass in extra parameters to the scanner, do:

+    %top{

+        // type of Scanner.Context
+        type YYcontext struct {
+            foo int
+	    bar int
+        }

+        // more...

+    }

+    //more ...

     scanner := NewScanner()
-    scanner.Context.foo = bar
+    scanner.Context.foo = 42
-    scanner.In = os.Stdin
+    scanner.Context.bar = 1999
     scanner.Lex()

+Inside the scanner, the variable is available as `yy.Context.foo`

 ## Not implemented